-It is difficult to simulate the performance of tubular skylights with physical scale models or computer programs.
-Some manufacturers provide estimating tools for evaluating performance.
+Design and Analysis Tools It is difficult to simulate the performance of tubular skylights with physical scale models computer programs. or Some provide estimating manufacturers tools for evaluating performance.
 Note, however, that some manufacturers of tubular skylights have made exaggerated claims about the daylight delivery and R-value of their products.